yusezmann/movie-web/README.md

 To get apikey can visit https://www.omdbapi.com/

 Example:

-apikey:"as120798"
+apikey:"as1207xx"

-Fill in the env file.js
+Fill in the env.js

 ### Compiles and hot-reloads for development